cyberinferno/X-Frame-Options-Scanner/README.md

-webscanner
+X-Frame-Options Scanner
 ==========

-Finds subdomain for a given website, as well as finds out the X-Frame-Options on that webpage.
+A small script to find subdomain for a given website, and finds out the X-Frame-Options on that webpage.
+Useful while doing Bug Bounties

 Syntaxt :

-adityagupta$ python webscan.py [url]
+adityagupta$ python clickjackscan.py [url]

 example:

-adityagupta$ python webscan.py google.com
+adityagupta$ python clickjackscan.py google.com

 [Tool still in development : More features to be added]